 A few factors to consider when applying to a medical school.
 Do you prefer a small or large school?
 Do you like a large or small class?
 What type of financial aid is available?
 What are the costs?
 Is the school connected to a university or is it a free-standing institution?
 Which schools have a learning approach that emphasizes primary care, patient education, prevention, and preparation for community practice?
 What schools have a teaching approach that will work well for you?
 A medical school will consider whether or not your interests and experiences match those of the medical school’s mission, philosophy, or research/academic opportunities.

 Private Medical Schools: It will not matter whether or not you are a resident of the state where the medical school is located because there is no in-state or out-of-state tuition rates (everyone pays the same tuition).
-Private medical schools are typically the options available for those who are international students since most public medical schools will not consider applications from applicants who are neither an American citizen nor possess a permanent visa.

 Applying to medical school is an arduous process and applying as an international applicant is even more difficult.
 Before setting your goal to attend a U.S. medical school please read the following information as there are complicating factors that international students can face when applying to medical school in the U.S.